 The plan was developed with input from all basin states and came into effect in November 2012.
 It will be reviewed and revised throughout its 7-year implementation period.

 In Queensland, the plan is being implemented primarily through the review of our existing statutory instruments such as water plans and healthy waters management plans.
-This work is being undertaken by the Department of Natural Resources, Mines and Energy, the Department of Environment and Heritage Protection, and the Department of Science, Information Technology and Innovation.
+This work is being undertaken by the Department of Natural Resources, Mines and Energy and the Department of Environment and Science.

 Although it underlies the basin, the underground water of the Great Artesian Basin is not considered part of the basin water resources.

 The Rural Water Management Program will drive more transparent, sustainable and equitable rural water management in the Queensland Murray-Darling Basin region, and across the state.
 The program will deliver more transparent water information, stronger metering and a more robust compliance program.
 It will also review the regulatory framework to protect entitlements and provide equitable and secure access.

 Water resource plans